Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 In previous samples, `spring.security.oauth2.registration.client-1.scope` configured scopes all from same resource.
 What if these scopes from multiple resources?
 This section will demonstrate this scenario.You can choose one of the following options to get the sample project.

 - Option 1: Use [11-client-not-support-scopes-from-multiple-resources-in-one-client-registration] project directly.
 - Option 2: Follow steps in [11.1.
-Create sample project](#111-update-sample-project) to create the sample project.
+Create sample project](#111-create-sample-project) to create the sample project.

 ## 11.1.
-Update sample project
+Create sample project
 This project is build on top of [10-client-access-resource-server-check-permission-by-role], the following steps will change [10-client-access-resource-server-check-permission-by-role] into [11-client-not-support-scopes-from-multiple-resources-in-one-client-registration].

 ### 11.1.1.
 Java class